moliver28/research-handbook/content/handbook/support/knowledge-base.md

    - Otherwise, assign a KB editor: currently @irisb or @weimeng-gtlb.
 1. Create an entry in the [CODEOWNERS](https://gitlab.com/gitlab-com/support/support-pages/-/blob/master/.gitlab/CODEOWNERS) file that includes you as a maintainer.

+### Reviewing a KB article

+- Always.
+Be.
+Merging.
+Make suggestions and apply them yourself.
+- It's more important to capture the knowledge than to capture it with the right style and formatting.

 ### Publishing a KB article

 After the KB article is merged, send a request using the